Last updated on Nov 18, 2021

-7 Top Tips for Creating a Great Freelancer Profile on Reedsy
+7 Tips for Creating a Reedsy Freelancer Profile

 2. Be specific in your short description

-After reading your short intro, if an author finds interest in your work, they’ll click on your name and be taken to your profile.
+Exuding confidence and pinpointing the types of projects you’re seeking will give you the edge over a generalist who does a bit of everything, helping you attract more relevant clients.
+After reading your short description, if an author takes an interest in your work, they’ll click on your name and be taken to your profile.
 The next thing they see will be your ‘Overview’ section.

 Anticipate clients’ concerns